Dr. B.J. Copeland

 And so, we began to work.
 We had technical committees and proposals for projects and for priority research, and things began to trickle into state policies and state government.
 The goal was to combine research, people, and policy into a governmental effort to improve quality, productivity, and use of the estuary.
 We studied what we didn’t know, combined that with what we did know, and tried to formulate that into an action plan that might result in some improvements – and we did.

 After APES produced a Comprehensive Conservation and Management Plan (CCMP) for the Albemarle-Pamlico region in 1994, its name became the Albemarle-Pamlico National Estuarine Program (APNEP).
-Its mission became, and still is, to identify, protect, and restore the significant resources of the Albemarle-Pamlico estuarine system.
+Its mission became to identify, protect, and restore the significant resources of the Albemarle-Pamlico estuarine system.
 While APES’ aim was primarily focused research to identify the status of and issues in the estuary, APNEP shifted to implementing the management and policy recommendations of the CCMP.

 Tell us how your work, organization, or research has contributed to APNEP's mission.